wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 Among a wide range of API endpoint filters, you can choose the ones corresponding to your analysis purpose, e.g.:

+* Only attacked endpoints, with the sorting by the number of hits.
 * Find the endpoints that have been changed or newly discovered in the last week and that process PII data.
 This kind of request can help you to stay up to date with critical changes in your APIs.
 * Find the endpoints being used to upload data to your server by the PUT or POST calls.
 Since such endpoints are a frequent attack target, they should be well secured.
 Using this kind of request you can check that endpoints are known to the team and are well secured from attacks.
 * Find the endpoints processing customers' bank card data.
 With this request, you can check that sensitive data is processed only by secured endpoints.